sebastianburckhardt/ReactiveMachine/content/docs/_index.md

 weight: 1
 ---

-Reactive Machine is a serverless programming model for writing reliable elastic micro-services.
+Reactive Machine is a serverless programming model for writing reliable elastic microservices.

 The idea is to express the application logic at a level of abstraction that hides platform failures (machines or connections going down) and configuration choices (e.g. the number of servers).
 This high-level representation is then compiled and deployed on a back-end host of choice.
 Importantly, the host can recover from failures transparently and consistently, because our compiler produces a deterministic state machine that makes it possible to reliably track the application state by logging messages and/or persisting snapshots to durable storage.